 Timing

-I’ve been grappling with a decision and I recently decided to confide in a friend.
-After I finished explaining to her, she said to me “what I hear you saying is, ‘I feel’ but what does God say about it?
+Timing is everything and God’s timing is perfect.
+Waiting can be hard but we have to trust in His timing and not take matters into our own hands.
+Two years ago I was grappling with a major decision and decided to confide in a friend.
+After I finished explaining the situation to her, she said to me “what I hear you saying is, ‘I feel’ but what does God say about it?
 Have you prayed and asked him?”
 Then she reminded me of Proverbs 3:5.
 I realized that though I was praying to God about the situation, I was leaning on my own understanding and trusting in my own ways by wanting God to work on my time instead of the other way around.
 That timely reminder from my friend led me to what I should have been doing in the first place, prayerfully seeking God’s will and guidance and waiting for Him.
+A few month later God answered my prayer but in a completely different way than I was expecting.
+It was much better than what I was planning and I’m so grateful for the reminder from my friend and even more grateful that I waited on God’s timing instead of making what I know now would have been a terrible decision, based on how I was feeling at the time.

 Finally, beloved, there are many lessons we can learn from unanswered prayers, so don’t be discouraged.
 You may not get what you ask for but you can certainly get what you need.
 Another goal of prayer is connection.
 The reason we pray is primarily to connect with God.
 Therefore, even if we don’t get exactly what we pray for, there is always the opportunity for us to grow in faith, have a change of perspective or get to know God on a deeper level.
 Either way, prayer is a win-win situation because there is always something to gain.
 I firmly believe that genuine, fervent prayers always change things; if not the situation, then you.